 Steinberg Licensing is an identity-based license management system, where your identity as our customer is at the heart of everything.
 Signing up for a Steinberg ID is as simple as entering your email address, choosing a secure password, and verifying your new account.
 It only takes a couple of minutes — and if you are an existing Steinberg customer, you probably already have a Steinberg ID.

 With Steinberg Licensing, you can simply download your purchased software, run it, sign in with your Steinberg ID, and you’re up and running right away.
-When you sign in, your computer contacts Steinberg over the Internet to check your license, record some information that identifies the computer you’re signing in from, and activates your software.
+When you sign in, your computer contacts Steinberg over the internet to check your license, record some information that identifies the computer you’re signing in from, and activates your software.

-This online activation system also allows the flexibility to activate your software on three computers at once – and if you buy a new computer or temporarily need to use a different one, you can easily release your license from one computer to activate another.
+This online activation system also allows the flexibility to activate your software on three computers — and if you buy a new computer or temporarily need to use a different one, you can release your license from one computer to activate another.
 After activation, you can disconnect from the internet altogether if you need to, and run your software indefinitely without reconnecting.

 Managing your licenses